 Karan Johar: I Have Never Been In A Really Serious Relationship

-Karan Johar is known for speaking his mind out as he doesn't believe in mincing words while putting his opinion.
-Currently, the director might be facing a down phase as his recent production, Kalank, failed at the box office terribly.
+Karan Johar is known for speaking his mind out as he doesn't believe in mincing words while putting his opinions.
+Currently, the director might be facing a low phase as his recent production, Kalank, failed at the box office terribly.
 However, on the personal front, he's leading a very peaceful life.

 Priyanka Chopra Is Left With No Much Work?
 Film Career At Risk?

-Speaking of his life post entering fatherhood, Karan Johar tells Rajeev Masand, "I think it's changed me in more ways than I can actually explain.
+Speaking of his life post entering fatherhood, Karan Johar told Rajeev Masand, "I think it's changed me in more ways than I can actually explain.
 I can't believe that I have people who call me 'Dadda'...who kind of say 'don't go' when I am leaving the room and who kind of come and just need me to hug them."

 He further added, "I've never felt that before.
 I've never been in a really serious relationship.
 So, this kind of love, it just hits me really hard.
 I don't think I've been loved in that kind of pure innocent way ever.
 Like you know there has been love from friendships and love from parents and members of my family but I haven't seen this pure unadulterated love."